-She uses a mix of black stoneware and red earthenware which she can mix to the desired ground colour – like painting on a coloured canvas.
+She uses a combination of black stoneware and red earthenware which is mixed to produce the desired ground colour – like painting on a coloured canvas.
 There are no limits on the ceramic palette: slips give her all the colours, tones, and saturation she needs.
 Sgraffito gives her all the variation in line quality and weight she needs.
 Her pots are clear glazed for protection and to clarify the tone and colour.
 All Claudia’s pots are hand-built using coil, slab, or pinch-pot methods.

 The shattered pots are rebuilt using conservation grade adhesive and gold, platinum, or aluminium leaf is used to gild the edges of shards to frame the internal images or emphasise a broken line.